EliasNehme/Deep-STORM/README.md

     3. Place the downloaded ".jar" file into ImageJ plugins directory
     * To verify ThunderSTORM is setup correctly, open ImageJ and navigate to the Plugins directory.
 The ThunderSTORM plugin should appear in the list.

-* MatlabR2017b
+* Matlab
     * can be downloaded at "https://www.mathworks.com/products/matlab.html"

-* Anaconda
+* Python environment
-    * Download and install the anaconda distribution for windows at "https://www.anaconda.com/download/"
+    * To easily duplicate the environment for training the user is encouraged to download and install the anaconda distribution at https://www.anaconda.com/download/
     * Open up the Anaconda prompt, and create a new conda environment named "deepstorm" using the command: "conda create -n deepstorm pip python=3.5" when conda asks you to proceed type "y"
     * Activate the newly created environment using the command: "activate deepstorm"